 Oregano: Another drought-tolerant herb, you can grow oregano in pots or beds.
 In fact, you only have to water these plants in excessively dry periods.
 Low maintenance, drought-tolerant, and cut and come again.

-Mint: An herb that smells and tastes wonderful, mint will absolutely take over your garden if you let it but it’s hard to kill making it the perfect crop for an extended harvest.
+Mint: An herb that smells and tastes wonderful, mint will absolutely take over your garden.
+It’s also hard to kill making it the perfect crop for an extended harvest.
 One of my favorite ways to use mint is to put it in a gallon of water with some fresh, sliced cucumbers.

 Summary on cut and come again crops

 Do you make it a point to grow cut and come again crops in your gardens every year?
+Maybe you’re planning a victory garden and would like to reap the benefits for months to come.
 Drop a comment below and let me know what you’re growing this season that you’ll be able to enjoy for months!

 Leave a Reply